pks/zipf/README.md

          bleu.rb : BLEU implementation, also per-sentence-BLEU
           dag.rb : implementation of a directed acyclic graph and various algorithms fileutil.rb : file utilities
-           hg.rb : data structures and algorithms (viterbi currently) for hypergraphs misc.rb : misc. stuff (e.g. monkey patches for Array and String) semirings.rb : semirings (used in dags.rb)
+      grammar.rb : classes to model grammars (mostly for translation grammars) hg.rb : data structures and algorithms (viterbi currently) for hypergraphs misc.rb : misc. stuff (e.g. monkey patches for Array and String) semirings.rb : semirings (used in dags.rb)